13 Steps for Communicating with Confidence

 This is where you need to know your audience before communicating with them.
 The terms and phrases you use might not be in their vocabulary which means things can often be lost in translation.
 There might also be a language barrier which will change how you speak and the words you use.

 Also, use language that’s really clear so the conversation doesn’t end and there’s absolutely no ambiguity surrounding what you said.
-Know your audience, communicate how they do and make everything clear.
+To be a good speaker, you should know your audience well, and communicate in a way they understand.

 Learn how to improve communication within a team.